 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is \$12.00 per share.
+The initial public offering price of our common stock is expected to be between \$12.00 and \$14.00 per share.
 We have received approval to list our common stock on the Nasdaq Global Market under the symbol "LOPE."